mpcarl-ibm/crs-docs/pages/api-reference/api-reference.md

 #### Delete a bucket

-A `DELETE` issued to an empty bucket deletes the bucket. *Only empty buckets can be deleted.*
+A `DELETE` issued to an empty bucket deletes the bucket.
+After deleting a bucket the name will be held in reserve by the system for 10 minutes, after which it will be released for re-use.  *Only empty buckets can be deleted.*

 ##### Syntax